Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     print(result)
     ```

     1. This was merely for demonstration purposes.
 There is never really a need to use the "local" executor since the "dask" executor runs locally and is faster.
+Also, until [Issue 1024](https://github.com/Quantum-Accelerators/quacc/issues/1024) is resolved, you will also need to directly set the `workflow_executor` keyword argument in the `#!Python @flow` decorator to the same value as that used for `executor` otherwise a post-processing error will occur.

     **Setting Executors for Individual Jobs**